joshua-data/joshua-data.github.io/_posts/2023-06-14-extract-dau-separating-new-and-existing-users.md

 layout: post
 title: "It’s Harder than You Think to Extract DAU Separating New and Existing Users in BigQuery"
 tags:
-  - english
-  - sql
+  - SQL
-  - data_analytics
+  - Data Analysis
-  - bigquery
+  - BigQuery
 ---

 > In this article, I’m going to talk about how to extract DAU separating new users and existing users directly from BigQuery.
 I prepared an insightful example to share some intuition with you, so that you can better understand.